-Did You Know?
 It’s important to read your moving contract thoroughly and to understand the way in which deadlines are structured.
-Dates are often an estimate, and your moving company may not guarantee that your belongings arrive by a specific deadline.
+Dates are often estimated and your moving company may not guarantee that your belongings arrive by a specific deadline.
 With Rented Truck Driver, driver arrival and drive time are calculated when you plan your move.

-In mid-October, Katie and her husband make the decision to leave their hotel and to move into their new (still empty) home, with the presumption that their things would arrive shortly.
-They bought beds, linens, and other furniture so that they could live somewhat comfortably in the interim.
-After over a week of waiting, Katie called the moving company and was informed that her things were at the company’s storage facility in Las Vegas and that the driver was having “truck issues” and that even now, a month into what was supposed to be a week long move, their belongings are still not en route to their new home.
+In mid-October, Katie and her husband made the decision to leave their hotel and move into their new (still empty) home, with the presumption that their things would arrive shortly.
+They bought beds, linens, and other furniture so that they could live somewhat comfortably during the interim.
+After over a week of waiting, Katie called the moving company and was informed that her things were at the company’s storage facility in Las Vegas and that the driver was having “truck issues” and that even now, a month into what was supposed to be a week-long move, their belongings were still not en route to their new home.

-Meanwhile, Katie purchases yet more household items at massive personal expense, doing her best to piece together a household while waiting for her belongings.
-She contends with heartbreaking questions from her three year old son who is devastated that his things haven’t arrived.
-He’s excited to unpack boxes and settle into his new home and is totally confused and understandably upset by the interminable wait.
-At one point he even wonders aloud if his toys have been stolen.
+Meanwhile, Katie purchased yet more household items at massive personal expense, doing her best to piece together a household while waiting for her belongings.
+She contended with heartbreaking questions from her three year old son, who was devastated that his things haven’t arrived.
+He was excited to unpack boxes and settle into his new home and was totally confused and understandably upset by the interminable wait.
+At one point he even wondered aloud if his toys have been stolen.

-At this point, the moving company begins screening Katie’s calls and are incredibly rude when she does get into contact with them, claiming that there’s a truck shortage and that they don’t know when her things will be transported.
-They claim that they didn’t know that there was a shortage, and then make totally contradictory statements about when they knew that Katie’s things couldn’t be delivered due to a lack of available trucks.
-The excuses continue.
-Katie is calling both the original moving company and the company that they contracted to complete her move daily, and is offered a $25 a day discount for the delay as compensation, an absolute slap in the face when compared to the thousands of dollars spent on furniture and household items and the incredible inconvenience and distress the situation had caused her family.
+At this point, the moving company began screening Katie’s calls and were incredibly rude when she managed to get in contact with them, claiming that there was a truck shortage and that they didn’t know when her things would be transported.
+They claimed that they didn’t know that there was a shortage, then made totally contradictory statements about when they knew that Katie’s things couldn’t be delivered due to a lack of available trucks.
+The excuses continued.
+Katie was calling both the original moving company and the company that they contracted to complete her move daily, and was offered a $25 per day discount for the delay as compensation, which was an absolute slap in the face when compared to the thousands of dollars she had spent on furniture and household items, along with the incredible inconvenience and distress the situation had caused her family.

 The moving company that you call generally isn’t the company that will actually move your belongings.
 Most moving companies act as aggregators, selling moving jobs and then contracting them out to other freight companies.
-This means that you have no way of researching the company that will actually be transporting your items, and your ability to work out a solution when things go wrong is limited because the moving company that you thought that you’d hired doesn’t actually have possession of your things.
+This means that you have no way of researching the company that will actually be transporting your items.
+Plus, your ability to work out a solution when things go wrong is limited because the moving company that you thought you’d hired doesn’t actually have possession of your things.

-Weeks pass, with winter and the holiday season approaching, Katie remains hopeful that her things will arrive.
-Her husband’s birthday in early November comes and goes without their belongings arriving.
+Weeks passed, and with winter and the holiday season approaching, Katie remained hopeful that her things would arrive.
+Her husband’s birthday in early November came and went without their belongings arriving.
 She’d made Thanksgiving plans with family well in advance of her move, thinking that surely her household would be set up prior to the holiday.
-Her guests quarantined in order to be able to eat together in her new home, and ended up having to eat Thanksgiving dinner off of paper plates.
-Her son is beside himself, and says that he doesn’t like Connecticut and wants to go home.
+Her guests quarantined in order to be able to eat together in her new home and ended up having to eat Thanksgiving dinner off of paper plates.
+Her son was beside himself, saying that he doesn’t like Connecticut and wanted to go home.

-At her wits end, Katie offers to have her husband come to Las Vegas (where her belongings are located awaiting an available truck and driver) to retrieve their belongings himself.
-The company is entirely unwilling to negotiate any type of solution.
-They claim that no one can enter their warehouse, and that hiring someone to complete the move would be impossible.
-Additionally, Katie’s husband is uncomfortable leaving her alone in their new home during winter, and an already inconvenient solution is further complicated by the pandemic.
+At her wits end, Katie offered to have her husband come to Las Vegas (where her belongings were located, awaiting an available truck and driver) to retrieve their belongings himself.
+The company was entirely unwilling to negotiate any type of solution.
+They claimed that no one was allowed to enter their warehouse and that hiring someone to complete the move would be impossible.
+Additionally, Katie’s husband was uncomfortable leaving her alone in their new home during winter, with an already inconvenient solution further complicated by the pandemic.
 Her husband suggested looking into hiring someone to drive a rented truck to pick up their belongings, and while researching solutions, Katie found Rented Truck Driver’s website and decided to call and find out more about her options.
 That call marked a turning point.

-Coincidentally, Frank’s brother Anthony lives in Las Vegas near where Katie’s belongings were being held and is a licensed truck driver.
-Seeing an opportunity to get Katie’s things to her in the fastest way possible, Frank contacted him and scheduled the move, all within days.
+Coincidentally, Frank’s brother Anthony lived in Las Vegas near where Katie’s belongings were being held and is a licensed truck driver.
+Seeing an opportunity to get Katie’s things to her in the fastest way possible, Frank contacted him and scheduled the move within days.
 Katie felt as though a massive weight had been lifted off of her shoulders.
-She was able to tell her son to pick out a favorite toy to unpack once their things arrive.
+She was able to tell her son to pick out a favorite toy to unpack once their things arrived.
 The relief of knowing that she had a trusted professional on her side was indescribable.

 Although the move, now in Frank’s hands, was finally inching towards a resolution, the original moving company wasn’t done throwing up roadblocks.
 They’d unwrapped Katie’s things, demanded that she sign a release exculpating them from liability, and delayed the pickup from Tuesday to Wednesday.
-They demand that Katie pay to have her things repacked and rewrapped at her expense.
-Frank and Anthony manage to secure packing materials on the fly and finally get Katie’s belongings onto her new rented moving truck and on the way to her home.
-Katie called Rented Truck Driver on Saturday, and her things were safe and on the way to her on Wednesday.
-Her belongings arrived at her new home within a week, no surprise charges, no delays.
+They demanded that Katie pay to have her things repacked and rewrapped.
+Frank and Anthony manage to secure packing materials on the fly and finally got Katie’s belongings onto her new rented moving truck and on the way to her home.
+Katie called Rented Truck Driver on a Saturday and her things were safe and on the way to her on Wednesday.
+Her belongings arrived at her new home within a week with no surprise charges and no delays.